-- proximity to locations where children and young people congregate such as schools, community centres and playgrounds; - evidence indicating high levels of obesity, deprivation and general poor health in specific locations; - o over-concentration and clustering of certain use classes within a specified area - odours and noise impact; - traffic impact; - refuse and litter'.
+- proximity to locations where children and young people congregate such as schools, community centres and playgrounds; - evidence indicating high levels of obesity, deprivation and general poor health in specific locations; - o over-concentration and clustering of certain use classes within a specified area - odours and noise impact; - traffic impact; - o refuse and litter'.

-170. The Rotherham Local Plan recognises that whilst hot food takeaways can contribute towards the vitality and viability of retail centres they can also have detrimental impacts, particularly in terms of the shutters which can be closed for large parts of the day, and clustering which can have a harmful effect on the character and function of an area.
+168. The Rotherham Local Plan recognises that whilst hot food takeaways can contribute towards the vitality and viability of retail centres they can also have detrimental impacts, particularly in terms of the shutters which can be closed for large parts of the day, and clustering which can have a harmful effect on the character and function of an area.
 As such, Rotherham Local Plan Policies (including SP19 (Development within Town, District and Local Centres), SP20 (Primary shopping Frontages) and SP21 (Secondary Shopping Frontages), restrict hot food takeaways within town and district centres to those areas outside the Primary and Secondary Shopping Frontages.
 Rotherham Local Plan Policy SP22 (Hot Food Takeaways) also controls the harmful impacts of these uses by ensuring that they do not become dominant within centres, reducing the opportunities for clustering (within or outside of defined centres) and ensuring that consideration is given to highway safety and amenity issues and any appropriate mitigation.
-Additionally, Rotherham MBC has prepared a Supplementary Planning Document 'Equal and Healthy Communities' to address this issue across the borough16.
+Additionally, Rotherham MBC is preparing a Supplementary Planning Document to address this issue across the borough (A copy of the this document can be found at https://moderngov.rotherham.gov.uk/mgConvert2PDF.aspx?ID=122443).

-171. The Plan provides further detail and context to accompany this more general borough-wide planning policy.
+169. The Plan provides further detail and context to accompany this more general borough-wide planning policy.
 It also reflects that their spread and some of the associated issues are more of a challenge in Maltby than Rotherham and the UK.
-Other similar approved neighbourhood plans, such as Edlington and Rossington in Doncaster and Dinnington St John's in Rotherham, have successfully introduced such a policy reflecting local need and preferences.
+Other similar approved neighbourhood plans, such as Edlington and Rossington in Doncaster and